Acamprosate

-Acamprosate, sold under the brand name Campral, is a medication used along with counselling to treat alcohol use disorder.

-Acamprosate is thought to stabilize chemical signaling in the brain that would otherwise be disrupted by alcohol withdrawal.
-When used alone, acamprosate is not an effective therapy for alcohol use disorder in most individuals; studies have found that acamprosate works best when used in combination with psychosocial support since the drug facilitates a reduction in alcohol consumption as well as full abstinence.
+Acamprosate, sold under the brand name Campral, is a medication which reduces cravings in alcoholism.
+It is thought to stabilize chemical signaling in the brain that would otherwise be disrupted by alcohol withdrawal.
+When used alone, acamprosate is not an effective therapy for alcohol use disorder in most individuals, as it only addresses withdrawal symptoms and not psychological dependence.
+It facilitates a reduction in alcohol consumption as well as full abstinence when used in combination with psychosocial support or other drugs that address the addictive behavior.